vibincholayil/e-commerce-microservice/README.md

 ### Introduction
 This project is a demostration of real-time DevOps implementation using a highly popular E-Commerce project open-sourced by OpenTelemetry.
 This project is widely recognized as one of the best real-world applications for DevOps, and I personally believe it offers the most practical insights.

-### Cloud Infrastructure Setup – configure and deploy a AWS cloud environment.
+### Cloud Infrastructure Setup – configure and deploy a AWS cloud environment and install Docker, Kubernetes, Terraform.
 #### Create an EC2 Instance
 ![create_EC2_instance](images/01.png)
 I have use ec2 instance with ubuntu image 24.04 t2.medium  (ie: 2vCPU 8 GiB Memory)